Miles Morales: Reception

 In a review for the first issue, David Pepose of Newsarama wrote, "The biggest victory that Bendis scores with Miles Morales is that he makes us care about him, and care about him quickly.
 Even though we're still scratching the surface of what makes him tick, we're seeing the world through his eyes, and it's similar to Peter Parker's but a whole lot tougher.
 But that kind of Parker-style guilt—that neurotic, nearly masochistic tendency for self-sacrifice that comes with great power and greater responsibility—is still intact."
 Jesse Schedeen of IGN wrote that "Miles still feels like a bit of an outsider in his own book.
 Bendis never quite paints a complete picture of Miles—his thoughts, motivations, personality quirks, and so forth.
 Miles is largely a reactionary figure throughout the book as he confronts struggles like registering for a charter school or dealing with family squabbles."
 Schedeen also opined that "Miles occupies a more urban, racially diverse, and tense landscape.
 All the story doesn't pander or lean too heavily on elements like racial and economic tension to move forward.
 Miles is simply a character who speaks to a slightly different teen experience, and one not nearly as well represented in superhero comics as Peter's".
 James Hunt of Comic Book Resources rated the issue #1 four and a half out of five stars, lauding Bendis for emphasizing Morales' character and his supporting cast instead of rushing him into costume.
 The first issue holds a score of 8.0 out of 10 at the review aggregator website Comic Book Roundup, based on 13 reviews, while the final issue, #200, holds a score of 8.4, based on 14 reviews, and the series overall holds an average issue rating of 8.3.

 The second solo series, Miles Morales: Ultimate Spider-Man, has an average issue rating of 8.2 out of 10 at Comic Book Roundup, while the third series, Spider-Man, holds a rating of 7.6.
 His fourth series, Miles Morales: Spider-Man, was released in December 2018.
 It ran for issues, concluding in late 2022.
 It holds an 8.1 rating at Comic Book Roundup.
-His fifth series was the second volume of Miles Morales: Spider-Man.
+His fifth series was the second cycle of Miles Morales: Spider-Man.
 It premiered in February 2023 with writer Cody Ziglar and artist Federico Vicentini as the creative team.
 It holds an 8.6 rating at Comic Book Roundup.
+His sixth series was the third cycle of Miles Morales: Spider-Man.